mechash/Opti-MC-MServer/Server-End-Installation.md

 >    stop
 > ```

-once you have sucessfully stopped the server you will get the message simmilar to one shown below
+Once you have successfully stopped the server, you will get a message similar to the one shown below.

 ```md
    [11:35:09] [Server thread/INFO]: Stopping the server